vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/CI_SignalSimulationFromImage.md

 - *transmission duration*: This is the length of the emitted signal.

-c = 1500;                                                   % Speed of Sound in Water
-signal_frequency = 100;                                     % Frequency of Transmitted Sine-wave
-recording_time = 2e-1;                                      % Duration of Recording
-sampling_frequency = 16e3;                                  % Sampling Frequency of Hydrophones
-transmissionDuration = 1e-2;                                % Duration of transmission

 ## Matlab Code

 We first start off by compiling the written CUDA code